Documentation Index

 Rules

 An ordered list of automation rules.
-First match wins — drag to reorder priority.
-Each rule defines:- Source: which tracked bot/user triggers this rule (or “anyone”)
+First match wins.
+Drag to reorder priority.
+Each rule defines:- Sources: zero or more Slack identities that trigger this rule (empty = anyone)

 - Condition: natural language description of when to match